-Once you have booked with Wendy Wu Tours, you will receive a confirmation invoice including a visa application form (if applicable), and a help sheet.
-Your final documentation pack will be sent to you approximately 2-3 weeks prior to departure.
+Once you have booked with Wendy Wu Tours, you will receive an email with your confirmation invoice, along with a link to our website where you can find your visa information (if applicable) and other important information.
+Your final documentation pack will be sent to you approximately 2 weeks prior to departure.

-Updated: May 2023
+Updated: February 2024